 Contact me for more information and to work out the specifics of your course.

-5. Roads into Writing: Multi-genre Stunners! to open new terrain in your work
+5. Roads into Writing: opening new terrain in your work

 6. Custom-Made Story: in Fiction, Memoir/Creative Nonfiction, & Hybrid Forms